 Monsoon is a boon and a bane.
 Monsoon restores life all around us, but when it comes to the skin and hair, it does the exact opposite; it steals the skin of its radiance due to the fluctuating moisture levels.
 Your skin and hair keep oscillating from oily to dry which causes havoc on their health.
+And sometimes, it can enter the telogen phase and hair will start falling, in which case, a kinky straight lace front wig or these custom lace wigs and Rene of Paris Synthetic Wigs would provide temporary relief.
 It is essential to maintain a season-appropriate care and make-up routine, to keep skin and hair problems at bay.
 Here are a few suggestions!

 USE SEASON APPROPRIATE PRODUCTS

 Just as you change your clothing as per the season, you must change your cosmetics to adapt to the season well.
 In monsoon, it is best to avoid heavy creams, moisturisers, and oil-based make-up.
 Go in for gel-based, oil-free products from Soteri for your face and body, as we tend to sweat a lot during the monsoons.
 When it comes to make-up go in for powder-based products, which are water-proof, such as two-in-one lip and cheek stain in peach or blush shades.
 Steer clear of foundations, rather use some oil-free, water-proof concealer to conceal the flaws, point-treatment basis.

 ALWAYS WEAR A SUNSCREEN